ttulttul/llm-diligence/README.md

 - Automatic model detection or specific model selection
 - Database storage for all processed files
 - Recursive directory traversal
+- No external dependencies (uses built-in macOS find and xargs)

 For more options:
 ```bash